pbv-public/firestore-orm/README.md

 `uuidv4()` to get a random ID value so it won't clash with a future run of the unit tests.)

-Whenever a service is deployed to test or prod, any table which did not previously exist is created. _If a table is removed, its data will still be retained._ It must be manually deleted if its data is no longer needed.
+Whenever a service is deployed to test or prod, any collection which did not previously exist is created. _If a collection is removed, its data will still be retained._ It must be manually deleted if its data is no longer needed.
 This is a safety precaution to avoid data loss.